Who we are

 Where we want to be

-- We want to expand to migrants in the organising group of the project.
+- We want to expand to involve refugees and asylum seekers in the organising group of the project.

 Photos by Shelly Abrahams